A Spherical Version of Feynman's Static Field Momentum Example: The Spherical Feynman Example: Static-Field Angular Momentum

 Suppose that a non-conducting, non-magnetic spherical shell of outer radius $a$ is suspended by a vertical axis through its center (taken as the $z$-axis), about which it is free to rotate.
-The surface at radius $a$ has a uniform surface charge density $\sigma_{0}$.
-The electric field is thus zero for $r<a$.
+The surface at radius $a$ has a fixed, uniform surface charge density $\sigma_{0}$.
+Gauss's law then shows the electric field to be zero for $r<a$.
 At the center of the sphere is an electromagnet configured so that its total vector magnetic moment is $\eta_{0}\hat{\br z}$, parallel to the vertical axis.
 As in the original Feynman example, the magnetic moment $\eta_{0}$ is a positive constant for $t<0$, and decreases to zero for $t>0$.
-The sphere is at rest for negative time.
+The sphere is at rest for negative time; there is nothing moving and hence no mechanical momentum for $t<0$.

 All currents in the electromagnet are confined to be less than distance $b$ from the sphere’s center.
 Take $b/a$ to be sufficiently small that, in the region on and outside radius $a$ where the electric field is nonzero, the magnetic field can be approximated adequately by just the dipole term in a multipole expansion.
-Then the electric field is zero for $r<a$ and the static fields for $r>a$ are\footnote{This paper uses MKSA units in vacuum with the speed of light $\left(\varepsilon_{0}\mu_{0}\right)^{-1/2}$ denoted by $c$.
+The electric field is zero for $r<a$ and is given by Gauss's law for $r>a$.
+Thus the static fields for $r>a$ are\footnote{This paper uses MKSA units in vacuum with the speed of light $\left(\varepsilon_{0}\mu_{0}\right)^{-1/2}$ denoted by $c$.
 Spherical polar coordinates $r,\theta,\phi$ are used with unit vectors $\hat{\br r}$, $\hat{\bg\theta}$, $\hat{\bg\phi}$, the $z$-axis vertical along the shaft, and the origin at the center of the sphere.
 The $x$ and $y$-axes are not shown in \prettyref{fig:2}.}

 The Poynting vector is $\br S=\br E\times\br B/\mu_{0}$ and the momentum density is $\br G=\br S/c^{2}$.
 The momentum density is thus zero for $r<a$ and